The 2018 Faculty Summer Institute

 The flyer below provides general information about StudentLingo.
 Feel free to post it.
 You can also visit www.smc.edu/studentlingo for more details, including the list of workshops, registration/log-in information, and ideas for faculty implementation.
 Please share with students and colleagues.

 The Center for Teaching Excellence is funded by the Title V - Hispanic Serving Institutions (HSI) Program under the U.S. Department of Education.
 The title of the Title V-HSI grant which was awarded to SMC is Building Foundations for Academic and Career Success.
 The aim of this project is to support low-income, Latino, and other traditionally underrepresented students as they pursue their academic and career goals.

-will offer an annual Faculty Summer Institute, quarterly seminars for all faculty, departmental workshops that target career-specific improvements in math, English, and content specific-courses, and customized individual and small group support.
+At the heart of this grant will be SMC's new Center for Teaching Excellence (The Center), which will offer an annual Faculty Summer Institute, quarterly seminars for all faculty, departmental workshops that target career-specific improvements in math, English, and content specific-courses, and customized individual and small group support.